ecpieritz/SalaryCalculator/README.md

 ---

 ## 📖 About
-Create, using React, an application named 'react-salario' that should be able to calculate the net salary from gross salary, considering the 2020 CLT rules.
+<p>Create, using React, an application named 'react-salario' that should be able to calculate the net salary from gross salary, considering the 2020 CLT rules.</p>

 ---